Additivity of higher rho invariants and nonrigidity of topological manifolds: Abstract

 \section{Abstract}

-Let $X$ be a closed oriented topological manifold of dimension $n$.
+Let $X$ be a closed oriented connected topological manifold of dimension $n\geq 5$.
 The structure group $\mathcal S^\topo(X)$ is the abelian group of equivalence classes of all pairs $(f, M)$ such that $M$ is a closed oriented manifold and $f\colon M \to X$ is an orientation-preserving homotopy equivalence.
-The main purpose of this article is to prove that the higher rho invariant is a group homomorphism from the structure group $\mathcal S^\topo(X)$ of $X$ to the analytic structure group $K_n(C^\ast_{L,0}(\widetilde X)^\Gamma)$ of $X$.
-Here $\widetilde X$ is the universal cover of $X$, $\Gamma = \pi_1 X$, and $C^\ast_{L,0}(\widetilde X)^\Gamma$ is a certain $C^\ast$-algebra.
-We then apply this result to study non-rigidity of topological manifolds.
-More precisely, we give a lower bound for the free rank of a version of \emph{reduced} structure group $\widetilde{\mathcal S}_n(X)$ of $X$, by the number of torsion elements in $\pi_1 X$.
-Furthermore, we introduce a notion of homological higher rho invariant, which can be used to construct many elements in the structure group of a closed oriented topological manifold, even when the fundamental group of the manifold is torsion free.
+The main purpose of this article is to prove that a higher rho invariant defines a group homomorphism from the structure group $\mathcal S^\topo(X)$ of $X$ to the analytic structure group $K_n(C^\ast_{L,0}(\widetilde X)^\Gamma)$ of $X$.
+Here $\widetilde X$ is the universal cover of $X$, $\Gamma = \pi_1 X$ is the fundamental group of $X$, and $C^\ast_{L,0}(\widetilde X)^\Gamma$ is a certain $C^\ast$-algebra.
+In fact, we introduce a higher rho invariant map on the homology manifold structure group of a closed oriented connected \emph{topological} manifold, and prove its additivity.
+This higher rho invariant map restricts to the higher rho invariant map on the topological structure group.
+More generally, the same techniques developed in this paper can be applied to define a higher rho invariant map on the homology manifold structure group of a closed oriented connected \emph{homology} manifold.
+As an application, we use the additivity of the higher rho invariant map to study non-rigidity of topological manifolds.
+More precisely, we give a lower bound for the free rank of the \emph{algebraically reduced} structure group of $X$ by the number of torsion elements in $\pi_1 X$.
+Here the algebraic reduced structure group of $X$ is the quotient of $\mathcal S^\topo(X)$ modulo a certain action of self-homotopy equivalences of $X$.
+We also introduce a notion of homological higher rho invariant, which can be used to detect many elements in the structure group of a closed oriented topological manifold, even when the fundamental group of the manifold is torsion free.
+In particular, we apply this homological higher rho invariant to show that the structure group is not finitely generated for a class of manifolds.